SpartaSci/bible/hardware/VLSI and IP/_VLSI - Very Large Scale Integration.md

 # design methodologies and style
 ## Full-custom design:
->you design everything, sizing and positioning of each transistor, optimizing each component to achieve the best performance.
+>you design everything, sizing and positioning of **each transistor**, optimizing each component to achieve the best performance.

 Feasible for small designs or critical portions of larger designs, since is very time-consuming and complex.

 ## Semi-custom design:
->you use pre-designed building blocks to construct circuits, such as basic gates and sequential elements
+>you use pre-designed **building blocks** to construct circuits, such as basic gates and sequential elements

 **Application-Specific Integrated Circuits ([[hardware/VLSI and IP/ASIC|ASICs]])**: these use library of pre-designed components specific to certain applications.